mdsumner/spbabel/cran-comments.md

 ## Reverse dependencies

-The only dependency is spdplyr, which passes check against this update.
+The only reverse dependency is spdplyr, which passes check against this update.